Sunday, December 10, 2023

 Framed

 I crossed paths with Kristeena Smith for the first time last summer at the Taos Roundup, a western music extravaganza put on by Kristeena and other merchants on Paseo del Pueblo Norte in Taos.
 I was photographing the festivities, mostly the crowd, when she greeted our friend, Bob Dempsey.
-Bob, of course, knew Kristeena since he’s the most connected human in these parts.
+Bob, of course, knew Kristeena since he’s the most connected human in the western world.
 But that’s a story for another time.

 Working Hands